AdobeDocs/target-dev.en/help/dev/administer/profile-api/profile-bulk-api.md

 The [!DNL Adobe Target] [!UICONTROL Bulk Profile Update API] lets you update user profiles for multiple visitors to a website in bulk using a batch file.

 Using the [!UICONTROL Bulk Profile Update API], you can conveniently send detailed visitor profile data in the form of profile parameters for many users to [!DNL Target] from any external source.
-External sources can include Customer Relationship Management (CRM) or Point of Sale (POS) systems, which isn't usually available on a web page.
+External sources can include Customer Relationship Management (CRM) or Point of Sale (POS) systems, which are not usually available on a web page.

 |Version|URL example|Features|
 | --- | --- | --- |